 If you have serious physical injuries as a result of a sexual assault, call 911 and seek medical attention immediately.

-You can also call the Sex Abuse Treatment Center’s (SATC) 24-hour hotline at 808-524-7273, or go to Kapiolani Medical Center within 120 hours of the assault.
+You can also call the Sex Abuse Treatment Center’s (SATC) 24-hour hotline at 808-524-7273, or go to Kapi'olani Medical Center for Women & Children within 120 hours of the assault.
 Although going to the hospital after a sexual assault may feel overwhelming, it’s a safe place to get help.
 You will meet an SATC counsellor there who will stay with you the entire time.